-

 Salmon sausages

 Everybody loves sausages!
-These simple fish sausages make a delicious light alternative to traditional meat ones.
-They can be eaten with salad and vegetables, as a healthy picnic snack or a playful addition to kids’ lunch boxes.
+This simple fish version makes a delicious light alternative to traditional meat ones.
+They can be eaten with salad or vegetables, and are an awesome addition to a picnic or a lunch box.

 -